christianprim/context-menu/README.md

-# c9.ide.example
+# context.menu

-This is the Cloud9 default plugin example
+This is a custom menu for my personal use.
+It can serve as start for other projects.